onnx/onnx-mlir/README.md

 | amd64-Windows | [![Build Status](https://dev.azure.com/onnx-pipelines/onnx/_apis/build/status/MLIR-Windows-CI?branchName=main)](https://dev.azure.com/onnx-pipelines/onnx/_build/latest?definitionId=9&branchName=main)             |
 | amd64-macOS   | [![Build Status](https://github.com/onnx/onnx-mlir/workflows/Build%20x86%20onnx-mlir%20on%20macOS/badge.svg)](https://github.com/onnx/onnx-mlir/actions?query=workflow%3A%22Build+x86+onnx-mlir+on+macOS%22)             |

-## Setting up ONNX MLIR using Prebuilt Containers
+## Setting up ONNX-MLIR using Prebuilt Containers

-The prefered approach to using and developing ONNX MLIR is to used Docker Images and Containers, as getting the proper code dependences may be tricky on some systems.
-Our instructions on using ONNX MLIR with dockers are [here](docs/Docker.md).
+The prefered approach to using and developing ONNX-MLIR is to used Docker Images and Containers, as getting the proper code dependences may be tricky on some systems.
+Our instructions on using ONNX-MLIR with dockers are [here](docs/Docker.md).

-## Setting up ONNX MLIR directly
+## Setting up ONNX-MLIR directly

 ### Prerequisites